Day 1 - Wednesday, 6th June 2018

 08.50: Thought Leadership Roundtables

-1. Digital Water & Data as an Enabler of the Circular Economy.
+1. Digital Water & Data as an Enabler for the Circular Economy

 Explore how digital technology is moving water management to the next level, achieving a circular economy in water.
 “When you start to think more holistically about the water cycle, you enter a whole different way of thinking about this natural resource and treatment operation, whether it be water reuse or resource recovery.
 Digital technologies are key enablers for operating in the circular economy.”